Ground-truth retrieval benchmark

 - "What handles a request when no route matches it?"

-Run: every question goes fresh through the full production pipeline — retrieval, context assembly, local model — no cache, no cherry-picking.
+Run: every question goes fresh through the full production pipeline (retrieval, context assembly, local model) with no cache and no cherry-picking.
 Reports are machine-generated by the same eval harness that ships in the product.

 qwen3-coder:30b + nomic-embed-text, one workstation, fully local.